pretzel729/MegabusPromoCodes/README.md

-Gets the free stackable $10 Megabus redemption promocode upon refresh and saves it to MegabusPromoCodes.txt
+Gets the free stackable $10 Megabus redemption promo code upon refresh and saves it to MegabusPromoCodes.txt

 A student UNiDAYS account (https://megabus.myunidays.com/) is required.